MitchellShiell/Outreach/tutorial-scripts/dms-data-upload.md

 Now that we have the api we will update the song application.yml file

-with that saved we can move on to our next step, downloading and configuring the score client
+okay, with that saved we can move on to our next step, downloading and configuring the score client

 ***